gbarkerz/WinFormsMatchingGame/README.md

 It is assumed here that the WinForms FolderBrowserDialog is fully accessible, but I've not verified that myself.

 For coding convenience, the grid uses a hidden column to store the full file path for the player's picture files.
 While that column data is not exposed through UIA, the column indices for all the columns after that column are increased by 1.
-This may cause some confusion for players using screen readers, as it gives the impression that there's a column somehere in the grid which is inaccessible to them.
+This may cause some confusion for players using screen readers, as it gives the impression that there's a column somewhere in the grid which is inaccessible to them.

 I couldn't find a way to have cells which are required, be exposed through UIA as having a IsRequiredForForm property of true.

 I couldn't find a way to change the width of columns using only the keyboard.

 As I understand things, the DataGridView doesn't support the HideSelection property like the ListView control does.
 This means the current cell in the grid looks almost identical when the grid has keyboard focus and when it doesn't.
-I'd say this degrades the usage of the Setting window, so I may look into adding custom code which changes the visuals for the current cell when the grid doesn't have keyboard focus.
+I'd say this degrades the usage of the Settings window, so I may look into adding custom code which changes the visuals for the current cell when the grid doesn't have keyboard focus.

 &nbsp;